princelab/mspire-isotope/README.md

 # Mspire::Isotope

 mspire library that can retrieve (from NIST) and yield element isotope information.
 Uses Neese biological ratios by default.
+See [mspire-molecular_formula](https://github.com/princelab/mspire-molecular_formula) for isotope distribution calculations and [mspire-mass](https://github.com/princelab/mspire-mass) for direct mass access.

 ## Installation